Project-META/.github/profile/README.md

 ### 7. **Domain Sniffing**

-Enable and configure domain sniffing in the `sniffing` object.
+Enable and configure domain sniffing in the `sniffer` object.

 ### 8. **TUN**